DSOlab/ggdatetime/README.md

 ~~To run a validity check, just run: `make check` at the root directory.
 Hopefully, you 'll see all checks passing!~~

+**__The following step is optional__**
+A validation test script (kind of unit-testing) can be run to check that the library works as expected.
+You do not need to have the library installed on your system to perform the check (aka the step `sudo make install` is not needed) you only need to have it compiled (aka `make` should be successeful).
+If you built the library in a seperate folder you may need to edit the script, because it assumes that the (newly compiled) library is located in `ROOTDIR/src/.libs` witch is the default case.
+The validation script can be found is [make_unit_tests.sh](https://github.com/xanthospap/ggdatetime/blob/master/var/make_unit_tests.sh) and to run it (assuming you are in `ROOTDIR`):
+`cd var && bash make_unit_tests.sh`.
+The script will use a number of source files located in the [ROOT/var](https://github.com/xanthospap/ggdatetime/blob/master/var/) folder to check the compile-ibility of the sources and the reported results.
+At the end of the report, you should see the meesage: `Everything appears to have worked as expected!`

 Link, include and have fun!

 ## The Library